Photo Credit: Unsplash

 So, the questions are - despite having large amounts of data, why is there so much apprehension in implementing a data-centric culture, and why it is still a pipe-dream for many companies?

-- Decentralized Data - Frequently encountered in many organizations is the siloed nature of decentralized data but democratization of access to data quickly solves this problem.
+Frequently encountered in many organizations is the siloed nature of decentralized data but the democratization of access to data quickly solves this problem.

-- Insecured Data - Data storage will bring issues related to security, confidentiality and compliance.
+Data storage will bring issues related to security, confidentiality, and compliance.
 Companies need to pay attention to protecting data by putting in safeguards and following privacy compliance policies, e.g., GDPR.

 To embrace a data-driven culture, determine the ‘as-is’ state to guide financial and business objectives as necessary.
 Digital transformations use data and analytics to create concrete and measurable metrics; however, improper communication can derail the ability of the company to implement change.
 Change is not only related to work allocations but also the nature of business and how data-driven decisions form the basis of decision making.